minhdna/JPS/docs/final.md

 ## Approaches

 Once we got our project working, we tested it on a simple 5x4x1 dimension maze.
 The dimensions of this maze <br/>
 means that there is a 5 by 4 square of height one.
-This map and our agent's performance on this map is determined <br/>
+This map and our agent's performance on this map will determine <br/>
 our baseline performance.
 The next step to increase the complexity was to create more complex maps.
 From here we <br/>
 generated maps with dimension 5x4x2 with the goal of the maze in the level above the start.
 This would require our <br/>
 agent to jump vertically, in addition to jumping horizontally. <br/>